 - In school we adopt a graduated response to meeting a pupil's need.
 This means we record concerns about a pupil at pupil profile meetings and determine a timescale for a classroom based intervention and expected outcome. - All children's progress is tracked and monitored.
 As noted above, if a child's progress is giving any cause for concern then the class teacher will consider implementing an intervention programme.
 This may be in relation to e.g. literacy, maths or social and emotional wellbeing. - The impact of all interventions are measured and monitored closely.
 We will always plan your child's support with you, review progress and try to meet needs within our own resources. - If your child requires additional specialist support we will discuss with you the pathways to more specialist support/provision.

-- If, following interventions a child's progress continues to give cause for concern, the child's class teacher and/or the SENCO will discuss next steps with the child's parent/carer.
+Your view and your child's view are always sought, valued and acknowledged. - If, following interventions, a child's progress continues to give a cause for concern, the child's class teacher and/or the SENCO will discuss next steps with the child's parent/carer.
 If it is felt a child requires further additional support school will discuss with you the pathways to more specialist support/provision.
-If appropriate school will access further support from outreach services at the Primary Consortia. - We also have a parent's support group for children with ASD/ADHD, which is facilitated within school.
-The parent's group regularly meet for a cup of coffee and chat. - We have a parent's room which is available to all.
+If appropriate school will access further support from outreach services at the Primary Consortia and The School Inclusion